andrewgodwin2k4/Service-Barter-Platform/README.md

 # XERV – Service Barter Platform

 XERV is a full-stack platform that enables users to **exchange services using credits instead of money**, encouraging collaboration, mutual support, and skill sharing.
-Users can browse a wide range of services, offer their own, request others, and manage barters through a structured, secure workflow.
+Users can browse a wide range of services, offer their own, and manage barters through a structured, secure workflow.

-This project demonstrates real-world implementation of **secure full-stack architecture**, including service matching logic, credit transactions, authentication, and dispute handling.
+This project demonstrates real-world implementation of **secure full-stack architecture**, aiming to create a mutual support environment where users help each other as a trusted, harmonial community.

 ---